joshuamitchell192/multilayerperceptron/README.md

 You will need to be using python 3 and have numpy and matplotlib installed.

 ## Usage
 To run this program, you need to run the neural_network.py file and pass the data files as command line arguments in the correct order.
-Use this:
+Use this command line:

 python neural_network.py 784 30 10 TrainDigitX.csv.gz TrainDigitY.csv.gz TestDigitX.csv.gz TestDigitY.csv.gz PredictDigitY.csv.gz